brutalzinn/Boberto-Launcher-Complete-Documentation/README.md

 12. Tool to manage modpacks and launcher updates

-## Pourquoi utiliser ModPack Manager ?
+## Why use ModPack Manager?

-1. Gestion facile des modpacks
+1. Easy modpack management
-2. Synchronisation automatique avec le serveur Web
+2. Automatic synchronization with the web server
-3. Gestionnaire de mise à jour automatique du lanceur
+3. Launcher auto-update manager
-4. Installateur automatique de forge
+4. Automatic Forge Installer
-5. Créez automatiquement le fichier server.dat avec l'ip du serveur choisi.
+5. Create the server.dat file automatically with the ip of the chosen server.
-6. Gestion facile du lanceur
+6. Easy launcher management

 ## Technologies used